samuelarbolai/prospect-backend/docs/ci-lambda-deploy.md

 source or the workflow file, and you can trigger it manually from the GitHub UI (`Actions → Deploy Enrichment Lambdas → Run workflow`).

+If any of the required secrets are missing the workflow fails immediately with an actionable error so you know which values to add before re-running.

 If you need to deploy from a feature branch, run the workflow manually or temporarily adjust the trigger branch list.